What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama’s Obliteration Room | TateShots #tateshots

 You can see from this Tate Installation (#tateshots) that her work uses repetitions and, in particular, many polka dots.
-This is why another name she will use for her art is stereotypical repetition because she will repeat things again and again.
+This is why another name she will use for her art is stereotypical repetition because she will repeat things repeatedly.

-Her art is also environmental art as it will encompass a space completely from the ceilings, floors, walls, and even furniture. it is art that is not just limited to the canvas but encompasses an entire space.
+Her art is also environmental, encompassing a space entirely from the ceilings, floors, walls, and even furniture.
+It is an art not just limited to the canvas but encompasses an entire space.

 Yayoi Kusama – Obsessed with Polka Dots | Tate